TrailsofGold/whitepaper/docs/README.md

 **Bitcoin Pirates** is a web3 treasure hunt Game-Fi adventure involving Move-to-Earn mechanics.

-Users buy pirates NFTs to build their crew and go hunting for treasures of Pirate Gold tokens (PGLD) located all arround them.
+Players buy pirates NFTs to build their crew and go hunting for treasures of Pirate Gold tokens (PGLD) located all arround them.

 Pirate Gold tokens can then be used to buy ships, improve threir crew, or can be cashed out at anytime for profit.